Decoding Impulse Buying Behavior In E-Commerce: How Retailers Can Incentivize

 The younger generation belonging to GenX made the most impulse purchases at 83% during this period.
 However, Millennials spend the highest average amount on impulse purchases at $374.

-Also, most impulse purchases were made on groceries, alcohol, coffee, face masks, and sanitizers respectively.
+Also, most impulse purchases were made on groceries, alcohol, coffee, face masks, and sanitizers, respectively.

-The pandemic-induced impulse buying was mainly seen as a form of retail therapy, as consumers were stuck at home.
+The pandemic-induced impulse buying in e-commerce was mainly seen as a form of retail therapy, as consumers were stuck at home.
 Some people lost their jobs, and others were anxious about the future.
 The shopping experience during COVID-19 gave them a sense of happiness and comfort.

 Post-Covid: US Inflation and Impulse Buying Patterns